raducanb/objective-c-style-guide/README.md

 Objective-C uses `YES` and `NO`.
 Therefore `true` and `false` should only be used for CoreFoundation, C or C++ code.
 Since `nil` resolves to `NO` it is unnecessary to compare it in conditions.
 Never compare something directly to `YES`, because `YES` is defined to 1 and a `BOOL` can be up to 8 bits.

-This allows for more consistency across files and greater visual clarity.
+This allows for more consistency across files and greater visual clarity. *folosirea enforce-urilor*

 **Preferred:**